craft-ai/craft-ai-client-python/README.md

 ### 6 - Make a decision

-Once the decision tree is computed it can be used to make a decision.
+Once the decision tree is computed it can be used to make a decision or prediction.
 In our case it is basically answering this type of question: "What is the anticipated **state of the lightbulb** at 7:15 if there are 2 persons in the room ?".

 ```python
 agent_id = "my_first_agent"